Brown's Hotel (Catskills): Decline

 In 1985, Brown's Hotel, the Pines Hotel, and Kutsher's (which were still run by first, second, and third generation family members) made an attempt at a renaissance.
 The three resorts began constructing residences for families seeking second homes in the mountains, living on the grounds of once great hotels and, for an additional fee, enjoying their athletic and entertainment amenities.
 Model luxury townhouses opened in early December of that year with cathedral ceilings and fireplaces.
 Investors included Hotels International, which had just purchased Grossinger's in November, one of Upstate New York's most popular resorts of the mid-20th century.
 The financers intended to build 250 units initially and eventually several thousand homes in the area.
 Hotel officials were optimistic that the target demographic of a second-home buyer was different from a hotel vacationer and thus hotel business would not suffer.
-Bruce Turiansky, the grandson of Charles and Lillian Brown, was at this time serving as vice president and general manager of Brown's Hotel and felt hopeful.
+Bruce Turiansky, the grandson of Lillian Brown, was at this time serving as vice president and general manager of Brown's Hotel and felt hopeful.

 In 1986, suffering from financial trouble, accountant Bernard Lipsky convinced Lillian Brown to step down as president of Brown's Hotel so that her grandson Bruce could take over.
 This would give investors the appearance that the company was headed in a different direction.
 In 1988, after the plan failed to work, Lillian Brown was forced to file for bankruptcy protection.
 A deal in which the owner of the Tamarack Lodge in the Catskills would purchase Brown's Hotel fell through.

 On May 30, 1997 at the age of 93, Lillian Brown died in Miami Beach, Florida.
 The memorial service was held in Monticello, New York, 14 miles south of the old Brown's Hotel property.
 By this time, fewer than ten of the 926 hotel/resorts in Sullivan and Ulster Counties remained.